 - Are there any restrictions that I need to follow?

-- Should I see a psychiatrist or other mental health provider?
+- Should I see a psychiatrist or other mental health professional?

 - Do you have printed material that I can have?
 What websites do you recommend?